Filing Bankruptcy in Tennessee

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Tennessee.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median Tennessee income for a one-person household is just under $38,000; these figures change periodically.
+Currently, the median Tennessee income for a one-person household is around $40,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in Tennessee.